 XX.
 Mine discharge water shall be treated to meet standards prescribed standards before discharge into natural water courses/agriculture.
 The quality of the water discharged shall be monitored at the outlet points and proper records maintained thereof and uploaded regularly on the company website.
 Being complied.
 Monitoring work being done by CMPDI.
 Records maintained for the purpose. xxi.
 ETP shall also be provided for workshop, and CHP, if any.
 Effluents shall be treated to confirm to prescribe standards in case discharge into the natural water course.
 There is no effluent discharge into natural water course.
 However there is arrangement for treatment of effluent discharge to prescribed standards.
 There is neither Open Cast mine running nor CHP nor such workshop in this cluster at present. xxii.
 Regular monitoring of subsidence movement on the surface over and around the working area and impact natural drainage pattern, water bodies, vegetation, structure, roads and surroundings shall be continued till movement ceases completely.
 In case observation of any high rate of subsidence movement, appropriate effective corrective measure shall be taken to avoid loss of life and material.
 Cracks shall be effectively plugged with ballast and clayey soil /suitable material.
 At present there is no active depillaring operation in the underground workings of ClusterXIV.
 There is no chance of active subsidence at present.
 However subsidence monitoring is being done. xxiii.
 Sufficient coal pillars shall be left un extracted around the air shaft (within subsidence influence area) to protect from any damage from subsidence, if any.
 Already complied as per DGMS provisions. xxiv.
 High root density tree species shall be selected and planted over areas likely to be affected by subsidence.
 Plantation in required area is done and is also being done.
 There is no chance of active subsidence at present.
 Xxv.
 Depression due to subsidence resulting in water accumulating within low lying areas shall be filled up or drained out by cutting drains.
-At present there is no active depillaring operation in the underground workings of ClusterXIV.
+At present there is no active depillaring operation in the underground workings of Cluster XIV.
 There is no chance of active subsidence at present.
 However subsidence monitoring is being done.
 Xxvi.
 Solid barriers shall be left below the roads falling within the blocks to avoid any damage to the road.
 Already complied as per DGMS's statutory provisions. xxvii.
 No depillaring operation shall be carried out below the township/colony.
 At present there is no active depillaring operation in the underground workings of Cluster XIV.
 There is no chance of active subsidence at present. xxviii.
 The transportation plan for conveyor - cum - rail for cluster XIV should be dovetailed with Jharia Action Plan.
-Road transportation of coal during phase I should be by mechanically covered trucks, Presently tarpaulin covered coal transportation is being done as earlier there were no OEM (original equipment manufacturer) which were supplying such trucks for coal transportation.
-However, Initiatives has been taken at corporate level of coal which should be introduced at the earliest.
+Road transportation of coal during phase I should be by mechanically covered trucks, Presently no Coal Transportation from cluster-XIV mines as there is NIL Production.

+which should be introduced at the earliest.
 The plan for conveyor - cum - rail for cluster XIV should be dovetailed with Jharia Action Plan.
-The road transportation of coal during phase I should be by mechanically covered trucks.
-India Limited for developing the mechanically covered trucks and a vendor meeting for the same has been held with the OEM on dated 07.05.2016.
-Further, a proposal for inclusion of mechanically covered trucks in the Contract Terms has been initiated to ensure that the Outsourcing company should deploy Mechanically Covered Trucks for coal Transportation.
-Further CMPDIL has been entrusted the work for installation of rail cum conveyor system.
-The conveyor-cum-rail system will be installed during phase-II of Master Plan. xxix.
-A study should be initiated to analyze extent of reduction in pollution load every year by reducing road transport.
-Pollution load study report for has been submitted by CMPDI.
-Annexure- III XXX.
+The road transportation of coal during phase I should be by mechanically covered trucks. xxix.
+A study should be initiated to analyze extent of reduction in pollution load every year by reducing road transport. xxx.
 R & R of 713 nos. of PAF's involved.
 They should be rehabilitated at cost of Rs.
 5035.38 lacs as per the approved Jharia Action Plan.
 PAF's involved is being rehabilitated as per cost specified as per Jharia Action Plan.